Property $P_{\text{naive}}$ for big mapping class groups: Preliminary

-If $K^{\prime}$ is not connected, $K^{\prime}$ does not contain any separate connected component such as a disk or an annulus.
-Since every connected surface has exhaustion by connected subsurfaces of finite type, whenever a connected orientable surface $S$ has a nondisplaceable subsurface of finite type, it necessarily contains a connected subsurface $K^{\prime\prime}$ that includes $K^{\prime}$.
-Let $K$ be a subsurface of $S$ made of $K^{\prime\prime}$ and all punctured disks and annuli of $S \backslash K^{\prime\prime}$ to complete the proof. \end{proof}
+If $K^{\prime}$ is not connected, then there exists a connected subsurface $K^{\prime\prime}$ of finite type of $S$ that contains $K^{\prime}$, since every connected surface can be exhausted by connected subsurfaces of finite type.
+Let $K$ be a subsurface of $S$ formed by $K^{\prime\prime}$ together with all once-punctured disks and annuli in $S \backslash K^{\prime\prime}$.
+This construction completes the proof. \end{proof}

+The following lemma allows us to construct a larger nondisplaceable subsurface of finite type in any infinite type surface containing a nondisplaceable subsurface of finite type.